DOI-USGS/asc-public-docs/docs/concepts/sensor-models/sensor-model-software.md

 This document provides a list of several software packages that implement, manage, or interact with sensor models.
 This is not a complete list, and it is only intended to provide examples of how software packages can be used to create or interact with sensor models.

 ## The ASC Sensor Model Ecosystem
 The Astrogeology Science Center has created and maintains a suite of software packages to manage the creation and exploitation of sensor models.
-These tools provide an end-to-end pipeline for the creation, management, and exploitation of sensor models, including including a metadata specification, a CSM-compliant sensor model implementation, and tools to leverage those sensor models for scientific processing.
+These tools provide an end-to-end pipeline for the creation, management, and exploitation of sensor models, including a metadata specification, a CSM-compliant sensor model implementation, and tools to leverage those sensor models for scientific processing.

 ### Abstraction Library for Ephemerides (ALE)